ssemyan/BirdQuiz/README.md

 # Bird Quiz

-A web-based bird identification practice application that tests your ability to identify birds you've seen.
-The app displays images of birds and presents 4 multiple-choice options (1 correct answer + 3 similar-looking birds), helping you reinforce your bird ID skills.
+A web-based bird identification practice application that tests your ability to identify birds.
+You can choose from premade lists of birds or upload your own.
+Once a list is selected, the app displays images of a random bird from the list and then presents 4 options (1 correct answer + 3 similar-looking birds as determined by ChatGPT 4o) to choose the correct name, helping you reinforce your bird ID skills.

 ## Features

-- **CSV-based bird lists**: Load any CSV file with bird names (just needs a "Common Name" column).
-This can be downloaded from ebird.org if you use them for your lifelist.
+- **Custom bird lists**: Load list of bird names.
+This can be generated via an LLM or downloaded from sites like ebird.org
 - **Real bird images**: Fetches actual images from Wikimedia Commons
 - **AI-powered options**: Uses Azure OpenAI GPT-4 to suggest similar-looking birds as wrong answers
 - **Session scoring**: Tracks correct and incorrect answers during your session
-- **Immediate feedback**: Know if you're right or wrong after each guess
+- **Immediate feedback**: Know if you're right or wrong after each guess, and if you are wrong you can go to the Wikipedia page for the bird to study up
 - **Simple UI**: Clean, minimal design focused on learning
-- **Azure AD authentication**: Secure authentication using Azure credentials (no API keys needed)
+- **Azure OpenAI AD authentication**: Secure authentication for Azure OpenAI (no API keys needed)

 ## Prerequisites